HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

 It requires us to use third-party APIs such as moment.js, JQuery and its UI together JScript objects, client-side storage, browser events to build single day schedule planner.
 This calendar application should allow a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 Moment.js library is used for date and time display and manipulations.

 The JScript will produce the output dyanmically to the webpage pages as part of the starter code provided.
-I've tried to group repeatedly called Jscript codes into modular functions where possible.
+I've tried to group repeatedly called JScript codes into modular functions where possible.

-***To make it easier to evaluate this application, I have deliberately set the quiz to take only 3 questions from a question bank of 20 and to allow a total of 18 seconds to answer them.*** The application is coded in such a way these parameters can be changed easily.
+ * To make it easier to evaluate this application, I have added two buttons at the bottom of the deployed page.
+   * One button will populate the hourly slots and
+   * the other will set the current hour to be 12 noon.

 ### Methodology: Pseudo Code